-NASA's "human computers” Katherine Johnson, Mary Jackson, and Dorothy Vaughan made their way into our hearts via the blockbuster film Hidden Figures, but there are so many other fantastic black women scientists that deserve the spotlight.
+NASA's "human computers” Katherine Johnson, Mary Jackson and Dorothy Vaughan made their way into our hearts via the blockbuster film Hidden Figures, but there are so many other fantastic Black women scientists that deserve the spotlight.
 To celebrate Black History Month, here are a few more amazing women who have carved out their own place in science.

 Alice Ball (Chemist)

-Alice Augusta Ball was born on July 24, 1892 in Seattle, Washington to Laura, a photographer, and James P. Ball, Jr., a lawyer.
+Alice Augusta Ball was born on July 24, 1892, in Seattle, Washington, to Laura, a photographer, and James P. Ball, Jr., a lawyer.
 Ball earned undergraduate degrees in pharmaceutical chemistry (1912) and pharmacy (1914) from the University of Washington.
 In 1915, Ball became the very first African American and the very first woman to graduate with a M.S. degree in chemistry from the College of Hawaii (now known as the University of Hawaii).
 She was also the very first woman chemistry instructor at the same institution.

 Ball worked extensively in the laboratory to develop a successful treatment for those suffering from Hansen’s disease (leprosy).
 Her research led her to create the first injectable treatment using oil from the chaulmoogra tree, which up until then, was only a moderately successful topical agent that was used to treat lesprosy in Chinese and Indian medicine.
 Ball’s scientific rigor resulted in a highly successful method to alleviate leprosy symptoms, later known as the “Ball Method,” that was used on thousands of infected individuals for over 30 years until sulfone drugs were introduced.
-Tragically, however, Ball died on December 31, 1916 at the young age of 24 after complications resulting from inhaling chlorine gas in a lab accident.
+Tragically, however, Ball died on December 31, 1916, at 24 after complications resulting from inhaling chlorine gas in a lab accident.
 During her brief lifetime, she did not get to see the full impact of her discovery.